kity1234/ANP-Protocol/GOVERNANCE.md

 # Governance

-ANP is maintained by a single author at this stage (v0.1).
+SANP is maintained by a single author at this stage (v0.1).
 This document explains how decisions are made today, and how that is expected to change as the project matures.

 ## Current model: benevolent maintainer, open critique